 “We were presented with a great opportunity to collaborate and are genuinely excited about the new venture,” Jeavons said.

 The next prong in The Social Creative’s trident will come in Dive Shop and East End Studios’ transformation into a “multifaceted, multipurpose, creative hub” under the banner 74 Frome Street.
 The property will reputedly be filled by “several different collaborators and independent producers” and is set to open in the New Year.

 Finally, on exactly what will happen to the Crown & Anchor under The Social Creative’s direction and whether it will retain its current character, details are sparse other than to say that the venue will still host live music, and that Superfish is “a taste of what’s to come”.

-Speaking to The Adelaide Review, The Social Creative’s Stuart Duckworth says that “our biggest priority is to keep the charm of the Crown & Anchor whilst adding to the offering”.
+The Adelaide Review, The Social Creative’s Stuart Duckworth says that “our biggest priority is to keep the charm of the Crown & Anchor whilst adding to the offering”.
 Noting that character is key, Duckworth says that the Crown & Anchor “undertaking a typical pub renovation” is “not on the cards”.